 This course focuses on how natural resources of a given country are managed.
 Students study conservation management strategies of representative ecosystems as well as species management and the interface of native culture and resource conservation.
 Offered on Principia abroads only, with a star () grade until following midterm.
 The title will be extended to describe the current country.
-May be offered for variable credit from two to four semester hours.
+Class Level Restriction: Junior and Senior only.

-BNR 380 Advanced Ecology Seminar
+EEM 380 Advanced Ecology Seminar